CannedKilroy/parquet-crypto-data-scraper/README.md

 ![Alt Text](https://github.com/CannedKilroy/crypto/blob/main/Assets/ccxt_resize.png)
 # Cryptocurrency Futures Data Capture Tool

-Python script that captures and stores realtime cryptocurrency websocket data asynchronously, using the ccxt library and sqlalchemy with MySQL.
-Compatible with ccxt supported exchange and symbols.
-After exchange connection is made and tables created, websocket streams including OHLCV, ticker, trades, and orderbook data are checked for uniquness and then inserted into a their own table.
+A python-based data pipeline that uses the CCXT and SQLAlchemy libraries to asynchronously capture and store real-time cryptocurrency exchange data from WebSocket feeds into a MySQL database.
+Designed to support multiple exchanges and tickers simultaneously, this tool is compatible with all CCXT-supported exchanges.

+After creating the database and tables, it connects to the exchanges, loads market data, and then captures the streams:
+- OHLCV
+- ticker information
+- time and sales (recent trades)
+- order book

 ## Dependencies
 - Python 3.7 <=
 - SQLalchemy
 - MySQL
+- CCXT

 ## Setup
 - Clone repo to local machine
   - `git clone https://github.com/CannedKilroy/crypto.git`
 - Install dependencies
   - `pip install -r requirements.txt`
-- Edit config.ini database credentials
+- Edit `config` file inside `config/` for database credentials and other settings

 ## Usage
 - Run main.py